Section

 Enter content into the <body> tag

-block allows you to enter content into the beginning of the interior of the <body>
+The Admin::SECTION['BODY_INNER_BEFORE'] block allows you to enter content into the beginning of the interior of the <body> tag.

-block allows you to enter content into the end position inside the <body>
+The Admin::SECTION['BODY_INNER_AFTER'] block allows you to enter content into the end position inside the <body> tag.

 Enter content into the <div id="app"> tag

-block allows you to enter content into the beginning of the <div id="app">
+The Admin::SECTION['APP_INNER_BEFORE'] block allows you to enter content into the beginning of the <div id="app"> tag interior.

-block allows you to enter content into the end position inside the <div id="app">
+The Admin::SECTION['APP_INNER_AFTER'] block allows you to enter content into the end position inside the <div id="app"> tag.

 Changing the contents of the user information panel in the top navigation bar